alyssflynn/tempus-project/README.md

 Varanno is a prototype variant annotation tool written in python.
 This was developed for a take home interview project with Tempus AI.

+A CSV containing variant annotations for the provided VCF file is located [here](/annotation_results/annotations.csv).

 [See project notes below!](#notes)

 ## Getting started